'All That Remains Of My Friend's Arm Is His Index Finger': AMU Students Recount Night Of Horror

 (Student identity undisclosed for their security)

-We reached out to some of the students to understand what their end of the story was.
-Apart from being in complete contravention to the authorities’ version, their stories had details amputated hands, arson, assault and malicious force.
+The university authorities’ narrative of AMU’s student-police clash cast the undergraduates and graduates in a scandalous light.
+But to understand the other side of the table, The Logical Indian reached out to some of the students.
+Apart from being in complete contravention to the authorities’ version, their stories had details of amputated hands, arson, assault and malicious force.

-A student living in Morrison Hall (one of AMU’s hostels) told The Logical Indian that while the protests were ongoing on the main road of the university, the police entered hostels and attacked non-protesting students – some of whom were merely studying in their rooms.
+A student living in Morrison Hall (one of AMU’s hostels) informed that while the protests were ongoing on the main road of the university, the police entered hostels and attacked non-protesting students – some of whom were merely studying in their rooms.

 “They fired tear gas all over the place and set our rooms on fire,” he claimed.

-While tear gas was being aimlessly shot all over the campus, some students who were active on the road, ran to pick the tear gas shells.
-They intended to fling the shells out of the vicinity but to their complete surprise – what was visible as a tear gas shell, exploded in their hands as it was lifted off the ground.
+While tear gas was being aimlessly shot on the campus, some students who were active on the road ran to pick the gas shells.
+They intended to fling the shells out of the vicinity to avoid further scare amongst their friends, but to everyone’s surprise – what was visible as a tear gas shell – exploded in their hands as it was lifted off the ground.

-“Several of my classmates have been severely injured.
-The armed forces used stun grenades against the students.
-They look like gas shells but explode after a while”, a student said.
+“Several classmates of mine have been severely injured.
+The armed forces used ‘stun grenades’ against us.
+These grenades look like gas shells but explode after a while”, a student said.

-Some students believe that some of their peers have been detained at a college close to AMU – D S Degree College, where they are subjected to dehumanising treatment.
+Some students also believe that their peers have been detained at a college close to AMU – D S Degree College, where they are being subjected to dehumanising treatment.

-“This college is known for having a lot of Hindutva extremists and we are still unsure about who is handling our friends there,” we were told.
+“This college is known for having a lot of Hindutva extremists and we are still unsure about who is handling our friends there.”

-Post the fiasco on Sunday evening, the entire city was put under a communications shutdown and Internet was blocked in and around the university.
-This made it harder for students and their families to connect with each other and gave way to a lot of rumour mongering as there was no way to verify accounts of the 15h December.
+However, none of this has been confirmed as subsequent to the fiasco on Sunday evening, the entire city was put under a communications shutdown and Internet was blocked in and around the university.
+This made it harder for students and their families to connect with each other and gave way to a lot of rumour-mongering as there was no way to verify thew different accounts about the 15h December.

-Most of the students hurt in the violence were admitted to Jawaharlal Nehru Medical College and Hospital.
-A friend of one such student who was admitted on Sunday night, told us how all that remains of his friend’s right hand, is his index finger.
+Most of the students who were hurt in the violence were admitted to Jawaharlal Nehru Medical College and Hospital (AMU’s Medical School) and a friend of one such student, who was admitted on Sunday night, told us how all that remains of his friend’s right hand, is his index finger.

-Attending to his unconscious peer, his voice quavered as he told us, that his friend was protesting with the mob while he was away to attend the wedding of a family member in the city.
-His celebratory mood was disturbed by a call from his friend who urged him to rush for his help.
+Attending to his unconscious peer, his voice quavered as he told us that his friend was protesting while he was away to attend the wedding of a family member in the city.
+His celebratory mood was disturbed by a call from his friend who urged him to rush to his help.

 “He isn’t from Aligarh and knew no one well enough to call.
 I rushed to the spot and took him to the hospital.
 I do not know how he got hurt but all I can see of my friend’s right hand is one finger”, he softly sobbed.